6. How to carry different types of load in HGVs and goods vehicles

 You must not use combustible materials such as paper or straw as packing for explosive cargoes.

-Consignors and vehicle operators are responsible for segregating explosives loads and complying with national and international regulations.
+Consignors and vehicle operators are responsible for segregating explosive loads and complying with national and international regulations.

-Radioactive substances will be packed so that they do not present any hazard during transport as long as the packaging remains intact.
+Radioactive material will be packed so that it does not present any hazard during transport, as long as the packaging remains intact.

 • at the rear of the load compartment